vedang29/BE-COMP-LP-III/BCT/(A2) Create Wallet.md

-# How to Create Your Own Wallet Using MetaMask for Crypto Transactions
+# How to Create Your Own Wallet Using MetaMask for Crypto Transactions (REFER A1)

 MetaMask is a popular cryptocurrency wallet that allows you to manage Ethereum-based assets and interact with decentralized applications (dApps).
 Follow the steps below to create your own wallet.